The Lever Act (Lever Food and Fuel Act) was passed by Congress several months after the U.S. entered WW I in 1917.

 I. The Lever Act

 By the time the U.S. entered the war, European food supplies were low.
-Agricultural production had been disrupted there.
+Food production had been disrupted there.
 The resulting demand had increased prices both in Europe and in the U.S.

-However, it was impossible to increase production quickly.
+But it was impossible to increase production quickly.
 It takes time to expand crops, poultry, livestock, and other agricultural products.
-Therefore, Congress decided to reduce U.S. consumption consumption through conservation.
+So Congress decided to reduce U.S. consumption through conservation.

 This would permit the U.S. to feed its military and that of its allies.
-In addition, it could supply humanitarian food relief to populations needing it in Europe.
+Also it could supply humanitarian food relief to populations needing it in Europe.

 II.
 Temperance Support